Are you ready to pack your hospital bag?

 - Inexpensive flip-flops and/or slippers– You probably don’t want your lovely feet to touch the floor of the hospital room or the restroom.
 Also, you don’t want to wear those same flip-flops/slippers in your home so investing in pricey footwear isn’t recommended.
 You can get flip-flops or thongs (as they are called Down Under) for a dollar at the Dollar Store!!

-- Towel/washcloth– If you cringe at the idea of using hospital towels, bring your own.
+- Towel/washcloth– If you cringe at the idea of using hospital towels or washcloths for your face or body, bring your own.

 - Facial cleaner and moisturizer– Your skincare routine shouldn’t be neglected.

 - Toothbrush/toothpaste/toothpowder/mints– you’ll be in the hospital for a few days.
 Bring whatever you use to keep your mouth fresh and clean.
 If you can grab the travel sizes, that’ll save you space in your bag.

 - Deodorant – My current favorite deodorant is all natural and aluminum free.

 - Moisturizer– I enjoy using oils.
 They are perfect for moisture and massages.